Agar Agar, a sulphite free gelatine substitute, e.g. Gold Cup powder from health food stores – thanks to Llewellyn

 - Safflower oil, e.g. Sunfield Safflower oil available in NZ supermarkets

-- Soy oil (often called ‘vegetable oil’, ‘blended vegetable oil’ or ‘cooking oil’ and is blended with canola; check that it is not palm or cottonseed oil)
+- Soy oil (often called ‘vegetable oil’, ‘blended vegetable oil’ or ‘cooking oil’ and is blended with canola, palm or cottonseed oil; many avoid palm and cottonseed oils on environmental and other health grounds)

 - Rice Bran oil e.g. Alfa one